-Naturalization of land, even small plots, is less expensive than run-off infrastructure, and easily economical in the short and long-term since naturalized plot require little-to-no-maintenance but attracts birds, butterflies and other essential pollinators.
+Naturalization of land, even small plots, is less expensive than run-off infrastructure, and easily economical in the short and long-term since naturalized plots require little-to-no-maintenance and with the added benefit of attracting birds, butterflies and other essential pollinators.
 Eventually, with the advent of climate change, all fresh water will likely need to infiltrate into aquifers for the future of our drinking water supply, never directed into wastewater or the salt-water bay.
+The sooner we begin repairing the ground above our aquifer, the better.